Previous dayMarch 30, 2026Next day

 5.6 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 92 km SSE of King Cove, Alaska on March 30, 2026, with origin time 21:50 UTC.
+March 30, 2026 brought a magnitude 2.3 earthquake 92 km SSE of King Cove, Alaska, logged at 21:50 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 3.8 earthquake that occurred about 17 hours earlier.
-The event originated approximately 5.6 km below the surface, classifying it as shallow crustal.
+At a depth of 5.6 km, the event was shallow crustal.
 Geolocation places the event at 54.268°N, -161.886°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30